BV003/DayTask/README.md

 ### 🔥 For Beginners

+**This is an independent educational project, designed for learning and practice.**

 If you are new to open source:
 - Don’t worry!
 This project is meant to be beginner-friendly